Picorims/wav2bar-reborn/docs/DEVELOPMENT_GUIDELINES.md

 //etc.
 ```
-- You can make basic type tests of the passed arguments that throw errors to limitate possibilities of unwanted data interacting with the code, and limit risks of bugs earlier in the execution.
-The `utils` module has pre made methods for that purpose (Some may be arguably useless but can help for readability).
+- You can make basic type tests of the passed arguments that throw errors to reduce possibilities of unwanted data interacting with the code, and limit risks of bugs earlier in the execution.
+Try to make your types as narrowed as possible to limit such checks.
+- Handle errors as much as possible.
+Inform the user if this may have an impact on his workflow or data.
+Keep crashing for unsolvable situations.
+Provide save backups when possible.

-<a name="organizing-files"></a>
+<a name="file-system-structure"></a>

-## Organizing files

-- **assets:** Non code dependencies (text such as translations, icons, etc.);
+## File system structure

+- **.github:** Issue templates, CI/CD, etc.
+- **.svelte-kit:** Used by Svelte, not included in Git.
+- **.vscode:** Snippets, shared settings.
-- **dev_utils:** Node scripts useful for Wav2Bar development and deployment;
+and deployment;
+- **build:** Used by Svelte, not included in Git.
-- **docs:** documentation, UML diagrams;
+- **docs:** documentation;
-- **html:** HTML code except index.html;
-- **js:** JavaScript code except main.js;
-- **logs:** automatic logs folder;
-- **node_modules:** Node modules! ;
+- **node_modules:** *[Check notes...]* Node modules!
+Not included in Git;
-- **out:** Generated packages goes here;
+- **src:** Front source code (Svelte)
+    - **lib:** Most of the app logic and assets.
+Small generic modules do not have a dedicated directory.
+        - **components:** Svelte components.
+        - **CSS:** Global CSS styles.
+(Keep component style within the same file!)
+        - **engine:** Renderer and audio processing (some might lie on the Rust side!).
+        - **lang:** Translation files as `<2 letters country id>.json` files.
+        - **log:** Logging utilities.
+        - **schemas:** JSON Schemas (saves, settings).
+        - **store:** Svelte stores (saves, settings, etc.).
+Global app states should go there.
+        - **types:** TypeScript type and validation related.
+            **schemas:** TypeScript types generated from `npm run json2ts`.
+    - **route:** App root (SPA, Single Page Application).
+- **src-tauri:** Tauri and Rust side, backend code.
+    - **tauri.conf.json:** Main configuration file. `Cargo.toml` and `package.json` still need to be updated manually notably regarding versions!
+- **static:** Static assets.
+Usually using `src/lib` is preferred for easier import and limiting risks of import breaks.
+This is mostly for things directly in the root `.html` Svelte file where a static URL is required.
+- **tests:** Playwright end-to-end tests (currently empty).
+All other tests go into a `.test.ts` file along the tested file.

+### At runtime
-- **temp:** Temporary files for Wav2Bar if writing access is available;
+- **temp:** Temporary files for Wav2Bar if writing access is available (not using the OS standard directory as not everyone has a lot of memory on their main drive!);
-- **user:** User data storage if writing access is available, default settings;
+- **user:** User data storage if writing access is available, default settings (same explanation as above);

+This may become configurable in the future.

 <a name="modules-structuring"></a>

 ## Modules and packages structuring

 Modules are grouped by theme, area or functionality.
-A package is represented by the following:
+A package is generally represented by the following:
 - a folder named after the package name;
 - a main aggregating module named after the package name, that only serves to export sub modules so they can be all imported through one single module;
 - one or more submodules implementing features.
-Multiple functions or class can be grouped in one module if they are part of the same feature or have a very close relationship. (inheritence of a specific feature that still describe the same feature, group of utilities for the same group of usages, etc.)
+Multiple functions or class can be grouped in one module if they are part of the same feature or have a very close relationship. (inheritance of a specific feature that still describe the same feature, group of utilities for the same group of usages, etc.)

-A JavaScript file not part of a package (i.e lying directly in the `js` folder) belongs to the global context.
-They share the same context together (so global variables and function definitions for example).
-Right now it is the main "module" at the head of all modules.

-> Note: Their relationship is documented at `docs/modules.plantuml` and `docs/out/modules/modules.svg`.

 <a name="architecture"></a>

 ## Architecture

+TODO

-Wav2Bar is developped in JavaScript using the Electron framework.
-It uses a main Node process for system actions, and a renderer process for the rest of the application.
-When Wav2Bar is started, the main process initiate the application, and launch the renderer process.
-Then, they communicate through IPCMain and IPCRenderer respectively to send messages, events and requests.
-There can be additional renderers for specific tasks, such as rendering for export.
+Wav2Bar is developed mainly in TypeScript using SvelteKit, with bits in Rust using the Tauri framework.
+It uses Tauri rust commands for selected system actions, and a web browser process for the rest of the application.
+When Wav2Bar is started, the Rust process initializes Tauri after setting up backend tasks such as logging (`src-tauri/src/main.rs`).
+Tauri launches the web browser process.
+Then, they communicate through Tauri commands to send messages, events and requests.
+Actions are restricted by a permission system put in plate by Tauri for security reasons (see Tauri documentation regarding capabilities and permissions).

-The renderer process starts its execution in `index.js` through the global context.
-Some files of the global context are not systematically used, such as `export_*.js` that relies on specific renderers.

-Each renderer process is independant from each other and can communicate through the main process.

-> Note: For more information, see the Electron documenation.
+The browser process starts its execution in the single svelte page (`src/routes/*`).
+Each component is then responsible for initialization of what it drives (rendering, save, etc.).

 Wav2Bar requires FFMpeg in order to be able to export videos.
-FFMpeg is manipulated through a Node layer using a dedicated library.
+TODO: document once integrated.

+<a name="saves"></a>

+### Saves

+Saves are in short zip files with a JSON data file and a file system hierarchy to store audio files, images, and other user assets.
+The data file references relatively the assets, and is made so that it is also easy to manipulate in JS and Svelte stores.

+Saves are versioned, to know in which version they were created, and what migrations steps are needed, if any.
+Since the rewrite, version 3 and below are dropped as the project had a very small amount of downloads back then and to reduce maintenance surface.
+Such versions much be upgraded to version 4 using the latest legacy build (0.3.4-beta).

+Since the rewrite, they are defined using JSON Schemas to catch on and reduce as much as possible risks of corruptions.
+They are defined in `src/lib/schemas`, and compiled using `npm run json2ts` to produce TypeScript equivalent types in `src/lib/types/schemas`.
+While types are useful for some compilation time assertions and autocomplete, prefer using the installed `ajv` lib to make sure a JSON structure adhere to a corresponding save file schema.

+A yet to be defined system similar to legacy will allow to upgrade an old version incrementally through each version, to allow for support of very old saves easily.

+> **Note:** Settings will or are already following the same architecture and principles as described above.

-<a name="about-the-global-context"></a>
+<a name="rendering-and-audio-processing"></a>

-## About the global context

-The current goal is to shrink the global context to the minimum (or remove it if it ends up possible).
-We should avoid by any means to create new features in the global context, add global variables, etc. If we need to add features from code existing in the global context, we should consider if it is possible to migrate it into modules beforehand.
-If not, we can prepare the code to be movable by making it as independant from the global context as possible.

-The global context is the first entry in the program, in `index.js`, through an event listener for when the page is ready.
-In the global context, modules are imported dynamically and stored in `imports.package_name`.
+### Rendering and audio processing

+There are three key parts to rendering and audio processing:
+- The rendering engine, Pixi.js, for which you can find documentation online;
+- The renderer, built on top of it and translating the save data into an animated stream (it also handle live audio streams such as the microphone);
+- The audio processor, done on the Rust side which converts an audio stream into spectrums (FFT) and other useful audio analysis data.
+It is queried by the renderer to obtain audio data to visualize.

+#### The renderer

+The renderer is initialized in `src/lib/components/atoms/Renderer.svelte`, and its entry point lies in `src/lib/engine/video/renderer.ts`.
+The whole engine lies in `src/lib/engine`.

+The `Renderer` (singleton) is responsible for setting up Pixi.js and subscribing to save data mutations to adapt rendering accordingly.
+It is also the entry point for user interactions (seek, play, etc.) and data display (duration, progress, etc.)

+It interacts with an `AudioProvider`, which is an interface for interacting with the audio sent to speakers and getting audio analysis data.
+It allows to support multiple APIs, such as the Web Audio API for the microphone and the backend processing for audio files.
+It must be initialized together with the `Renderer`.

+Time is tracked using a `TickEngine` which is independant from Pixi.js' tick system to have maximum control over it (such as both supporting live updates and per frame updates for exporting).
+It also allows to pause time while keeping Pixi.js active, and update the rendering live even if paused as the user tweaks properties of objects.

+The `Renderer` itself is an orchestrator and do not render itself directly.
+Instead, it dedicate such task to a `VisualObjectRenderer`, which is responsible for drawing a very specific kind of visual object.
+It returns a Pixi.js tree of components which is inserted in Pixi.js' stage by the renderer upon update.

+To link data updates to object rendering, a `VisualObjectRenderer` provides a `TickUnit`.
+It is a state machine which has an initial state, and updates it according to the needs of a `VisualObjectRenderer` and based on data it can access in the `tick()` method.
+The renderer can then subscribe to mutations and act accordingly (mutating the Pixi.js tree, which is automatically handled by Pixi.js to update the rendering of the tree).

+#### The audio processor

+TODO TBD

-<a name="about-node-integration"></a>
+<a name="localization-and-translations"></a>

-## About Node integration in the renderer process

-Node integration should only be used to require Electron's IPCRenderer.
-All system actions and use of the Node or Electron api should have a dedicated handler in the main process.
+### Localization and translations

+Translations are stored in `src/lib/lang/<language>.json` where `<language>` is the language identification code (such as `en` or `en_gb`).
+The JSON is loaded in a Svelte store.
+Thus it is easy to keep the UI in sync by referencing this store for every text string.
+If a new JSON file is injected in the store, all the UI is translated immediately.
+As such, everything which must support localization must have corresponding translation keys in `en.json` which is the reference and default file.

 <a name="documenting"></a>